-Idaho Housing And Finance Association is a Public Housing Agency that participates in the Section 8 Housing Choice Voucher (HCV) program.
+Idaho Housing And Finance Association is a housing authority that participates in the Section 8 Housing Choice Voucher (HCV) program.

 Idaho Housing And Finance Association serves Idaho.

 More information about Idaho Housing And Finance Association can be found on its website at http://www.idahohousing.com.

 Representatives of Idaho Housing And Finance Association may be available by phone at (208) 331-4886.
 Unless otherwise noted above, applications will not be provided or accepted by phone.

 As of 05/26/2022, it is not known if Idaho Housing And Finance Association is either absorbing or billing Section 8 Housing Choice Voucher portability requests for porting in.
 Learn more about porting Housing Choice Vouchers to a new area here.